clojurists-together/clojuriststogether.org/resources/markdown/news/q4-2018-survey-results.md

 <!-- pbpaste | tr '[:upper:]' '[:lower:]' | sort | uniq -c | sort -->

-Shadow CLJS, Figwheel, CIDER, Rum, Datascript, Reagent, Protorepl, Neanderthal, LightTable, Leiningne, Fulcro, Expound, and Eastwood were all mentioned several times.
+Shadow CLJS, Figwheel, CIDER, Rum, Datascript, Reagent, Protorepl, Neanderthal, LightTable, Leiningen, Fulcro, Expound, and Eastwood were all mentioned several times.

 ### Have you seen any direct benefits from improvements to the projects we have funded?